holmofy/hexo-theme-paper/README.md

 # Paper

-A theme as simple as paper for Hexo
+A theme as simple as paper for Hexo.
+Based on [landspace](https://github.com/hexojs/hexo-theme-landscape) theme and [hellscape](https://github.com/ppoffice/hexo-theme-hellscape)

 ## Installation